-Teachers assess reading using the Oxford Reading Tree Assessment, this helps identify what reading book band the child should be reading and also provides objectives for that colour book band.
+Teachers assess reading using the school's English assessment criteria alongside the Big Cat Collins assessment guidance, this helps identify what reading book band the child should be reading and also provides objectives for that colour book band.
 Rising Star comprehension tests are used at the end of every half term to help set targets, look at where the children currently are and what progress they have made.
 Teachers should also use the reading overview assessment sheet to help assess their pupils on the non-negotiables and national curriculum expectations.
 Teachers assess writing using a writing overview sheet, which makes reference to national curriculum expectations and non-negotiables.
 Every half term the children produce an assessed piece of writing, teachers use this to set targets and assess where the children currently are in line with the curriculum expectations.
 SPAG tests are completed every half term to help teachers plan for the following half term.
 Teachers are expected to make formal assessments of pupil progress using our assessment guidelines and arrange input of the data into assessment manager- half termly.